AElfProject/AElf/docs/introduction.md

 AElf will improve overall blockchain performance by executing transactions in parallel and isolating smart contracts in their own side-chains in order to segregate the systems resources.

-## This Gitbook
+## This GitBook

-This Gitbook contains various different types of documentation and depending on what you will use AElf for, you should navigate to different sections.
+This GitBook contains various different types of documentation and depending on what you will use AElf for, you should navigate to different sections.
 Here are a few links you can follow to get you started:
 - [**how to start a node**](tutorials/run-node.md)
 - [**how to develop dApp**](tutorials/DApp/main.md)

 #### Guides and tutorials

-- [**tutorials**](Tutorials/main.md) - groups end-to-end guides and tutorials about various topics.
+- [**tutorials**](tutorials/main.md) - groups end-to-end guides and tutorials about various topics.
-- [**getting started**](Introduction/main.md) - if you've never run an AElf node, we recommend you start with this section contains.

 #### AElf concepts